-The University's quality assurance system provides for the commissioning of reports on particular aspects of academic provision to which External Examiners may occasionally be asked to contribute, advising on the implications of developments within the sector, regulatory environment or the wider academic community within which the provision is situated
+The University's quality assurance system provides for the commissioning of reports on particular aspects of academic provision to which External Examiners may occasionally be asked to contribute, advising on the implications of developments within the sector, regulatory environment or the wider academic community within which the provision is situated.

-(B) SCHOOL/DEPARTMENT EXTERNAL EXAMINERS
+(B) SCHOOL EXTERNAL EXAMINERS

-In addition to the appointment of External Examiner at Major/Programme level, each School/Department may appoint an experienced External Examiner to the role of School/Department External Examiner.
-This is dependent upon the scale of the provision and in some Departments with limited provision this appointment is not appropriate.
-The position of School/Department External Examiner (where appropriate) is a 2-year appointment.
+In addition to the appointment of External Examiner at Major/Programme level, each School may appoint an experienced External Examiner to the role of School External Examiner.
+The position of School External Examiner (where appropriate) is a 2-year appointment.
 When making an appointment, candidates should be either an existing External Examiner in the last year of their appointment or an External Examiner who has just completed their term of office.

-In addition to the standard requirements of an External Examiner detailed above, the School/Department External Examiner is required to:
+In addition to the standard requirements of an External Examiner detailed above, the School External Examiner is required to:

-ensure that Continuation and Award Boards across the School/Department apply procedures for determining students' entitlement to progress to the next

-- stage of their course, or to receive an award, in an appropriate, consistent and fair manner, and in line with the University's regulations and conventions; - identify, and draw to the attention of the relevant Head of School/Department, any common issues, concerns, and good practices in the reports of External Examiners in the School/Department for which they are responsible.
+- ensure that Continuation and Award Boards across the School apply procedures for determining students' entitlement to progress to the next stage of their course, or to receive an award, in an appropriate, consistent and fair manner, and in line with the University's regulations and conventions; - identify, and draw to the attention of the relevant Head of School, any common issues, concerns, and good practices in the reports of External Examiners in the School for which they are responsible.
 This includes considering relevant data and identifying trends contained within. - where appropriate, act as mentor for new or less experienced External Examiners.

-In order to carry out their role, the School/Department External Examiner must, each year:
+In order to carry out their role, the School External Examiner must, each year:

-- attend at least one meeting of a Continuation and Award Board for their School/Department, together with any meetings of other Continuation and Award Boards as allocated by the Registrar; - consider all External Examiner reports for their School/Department; - submit a written report in early September of each year based on the two activities listed above.
+- attend at least one meeting of a Continuation and Award Board for their School, together with any meetings of other Continuation and Award Boards as allocated by the Registrar; - consider all External Examiner reports for their School; - submit a written report in early September of each year based on the two activities listed above.
 This report, and associated responses, will be considered by University Academic Committee at its first meeting of the academic year.

-Note there may be instances where the Head of School/Department looks to appoint a/other experienced External Examiners to this role due to the scale of provision within the School.
-In such cases the Head of School/Department shall agree the division of responsibilities between the School Examiners and require School Examiners to provide a collective overview regarding provision in the School.
+Note there may be instances where the Head of School looks to appoint an other experienced External Examiner to this role due to the scale of provision within the School.
+In such cases the Head of School shall agree the division of responsibilities between the School Examiners and require School Examiners to provide a collective overview regarding provision in the School.